-The cross-decoding time courses, which are depicted in Figure 6a, showed a similar pattern for all comparisons, with a sharp increase shortly after stimulus presentation leading up to a peak after which accuracies declined slowly and remained significant for all three comparisons up until the end of the trial (p < 0.05 cluster-based permutation test).
-Accuracies for all three comparisons peaked at 100 ms (photo-drawing 95% peak CI = $[93.40 \,\mathrm{ms}, \, 104.78 \,\mathrm{ms}]$ , photo-sketch CI = $[85.54 \,\mathrm{ms}, \, 105.21 \,\mathrm{ms}]$ , drawing-sketch CI = [86.18 ms, 105.58 ms]) with no significant differences between any of the peak latencies (all p > 0.05, based on bootstrap CI).
-Testing for equivalence of the peak latencies revealed significant results for the comparison of photo-drawing and drawing-sketch peaks (p = 0.008, TOST, FDR-corrected) but nonsignificant results for the other two comparisons (both p = 0.24, TOST, FDR-corrected).
-An analysis correlating the lower triangular parts of RDMs of different types of depiction with each other for each time point led to comparable results, corroborating these
+The cross-decoding time courses, which are depicted in Fig. 5, showed a similar pattern for all comparisons, with a sharp increase shortly after stimulus presentations leading up to a peak after which accuracies declined slowly and remained significant for all three comparisons up until the end of the trial (p<0.05 cluster-based permutation test).
+Accuracies for all three comparisons peaked at 100ms (photo-drawing 95% peak CI = [93.62ms 104.68ms], photo-sketch CI = [85.82ms 105.39ms], drawing-sketch CI = [86.35ms 105.64ms]) with no significant differences between any of the peak latencies (all p>0.05, based on bootstrap CI).
+Testing for equivalence of the peak latencies revealed significant results for the comparison of photo-drawing and drawing-sketch peaks (p=0.008, TOST, FDR-corrected) but non-significant results for the other two comparisons (both p=0.211, TOST, FDR-corrected).